Note: Also check out our listings to find masters in human rights.

 Degrees specializing in human rights have become more popular and important over the past several decades.
 Human rights encompass a wide array of issues, including preventing torture, bioethics, climate change, health care access and freedom of speech, to name a few.
 Frequently, individuals who are interested in a career focused on human rights already have an undergraduate degree in another field and then seek to steer their career path to something more meaningful – human rights may be the perfect fit.
-Here are a few excellent Human Rights Graduate Programs for your consideration.
-Also check out our growing degree portal featuring many tuition-free programs.
+Here are a few excellent Human Rights Graduate Programs for your consideration with exciting specializations.
+Also check out our growing degree portal featuring many tuition-free programs that contains many more top human rights masters programs.

 Boston University is located in Boston, Massachusetts.
 Unlike other human rights graduate programs, Boston University’s degree blends public health and human rights into a single degree.
 Public health is one area particularly relevant to human rights as international disasters lead to critical healthcare crises.
 The expected completion time for this degree is approximately two to three years.
 Examples of courses in the Boston University’s program include: